iwr-wasteless/iwr/README.md

 I want to point out that financially disadvantaged people should be treated compassionately in these cases.

+If data is not automatically collected during collection, and is instead manually entered e.g. by the driver, that would be less efficient, and also be a potential source of corruption.
+Residents could bribe the driver to not enter the data, or enter a lower weight.
+Hence, automating the data entry of masses collected with the address and account is needed.

 #### To what extent does your idea have the potential to be scaled? *

 Theoretically it can scale worldwide, wherever